Tuesday, July 1, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-There are obviously a ton of other buddy cop movies that we didn’t mention that could make your list, depending on your criteria.
+As noted above, slasher films have been around for a very long time and it’s likely we missed some great films that could be on your list.
 That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.